lberaldodev/node_docker_nginx_mysql/README.md

   </a>
 </p>

-> Simple NodeJS example with nginx to proxy redirect (by default port 3000 to 8080) and MySQL
+> Simple nodejs example with typescript, mysql, typeorm and clean architecture, using docker with docker-compose to build the containers, nginx to proxy redirect (by default port 3000 to 8080).

 ### 🏠 [Homepage](https://github.com/lberaldodev/node_docker_nginx_mysql)